Sex differences in human physiology: Brain structure

 In total and on average, females have a higher percentage of grey matter in comparison to males, and males a higher percentage of white matter.
 However, some researchers maintain that as males have larger brains on average than females, when adjusted for total brain volume, the grey matter differences between sexes is small or nonexistent.
-Thus, the percentage of grey matter appears to be more related to brain size than it is to gender.
+Thus, the percentage of grey matter appears to be more related to brain size than it is to sex.

-In 2005, Haier et al. reported that, compared with men, women show fewer grey matter areas associated with intelligence, but more white matter areas associated with intelligence.
+In 2005, Haier et al. reported that, compared with males, females show fewer grey matter areas associated with intelligence, but more white matter areas associated with intelligence.
 He concluded that "men and women apparently achieve similar IQ results with different brain regions, suggesting that there is no singular underlying neuroanatomical structure to general intelligence and that different types of brain designs may manifest equivalent intellectual performance."
-Using brain mapping, it was shown that men have more than six times the amount of gray matter related to general intelligence than women, and women have nearly ten times the amount of white matter related to intelligence than men.
+Using brain mapping, it was shown that males have more than six times the amount of gray matter related to general intelligence than females, and females have nearly ten times the amount of white matter related to intelligence than males.
 They also report that the brain areas correlated with IQ differ between the sexes.
-In short, men and women apparently achieve similar IQ results with different brain regions.
-Other differences that have been established include greater length in males of myelinated axons in their white matter (176,000 km compared to 146,000 km); and 33% more synapses per mm3 of cerebral cortex.
-Another difference is that females generally have faster blood flow to their brains and lose less brain tissue as they age than males do.
-Additionally, depression and chronic anxiety are much more common in women than in men, and it has been speculated by some that this is due to differences in the brain's serotonin system.
-Others contend this speculation ignores the social and material differences between men and women that are known to impact anxiety and depression.
+In short, males and females apparently achieve similar IQ results with different brain regions.
+However, a 2019 study challenged the base assertions of articles such as Haier et al., finding there is no significant, consistent difference in grey and white matter between males and females.